Cross Training for Runners: Benefits, Exercises + Tips

 • Do at least two days of strength training a week.

-You can add cross training to your program by walking, swimming, or doing pilates on your recovery days.
+You can add cross training to your program by walking, swimming, or doing pilates on your recovery days after intense training sessions like long runs or speed workouts.
 And for strength training, even short workouts will add up to make you stronger and faster.
-Join our Wolf Pack Membership for a daily micro workout to make you a better, stronger runner.

 If you need a customized training program that includes cross training, head to the Runstreet Training Center.
 I will happily design a program that fits your fitness level and goals.
 A personalized training plan can help you crush your race time goals, improve your fitness, and feel energized.